Coursework toward Program of Study (CPOS) Requirements

 What about capstone courses, internships, honors courses, and prerequisite coursework?

 These courses count for federal financial aid only if they are required in the student’s program of study.
-However, if a student is enrolled as a regular student, in an eligible program of study, and is required to take a prerequisite course prior to enrolling in a required course for the program, the prerequisite may be included in the federal aid determination.
+However, if a student is enrolled as a regular student, in an eligible Major or Concentration, and is required to take a prerequisite course prior to enrolling in a required course for the program, the prerequisite may be included in the federal aid determination.
 No more than a maximum of 30 attempted hours inclusive of remedial / learning support, and prerequisite coursework combined can count for federal financial aid purposes.

 What about students who are going to change their program of study?

-It is essential that your major, minor, or any concentration are officially declared and noted in your student record.
-If you have been planning to declare or change a major, minor, or concentration, but have not yet done so, you should consult your academic advisor immediately.
+It is essential that your major, or any concentration are officially declared and noted in your student record prior to the term's Census Date.
+If you have been planning to declare or change a major or concentration, but have not yet done so, you should consult your academic advisor immediately.

-Courses can only be determined to be eligible based on the officially declared major, minor, or concentration as noted in your student record.
+Courses can only be determined to be eligible based on the officially declared major or concentration reflected in your student record.
 Changes cannot be made retroactively, and most changes will not be approved once a determination is made that a course is not financial aid eligible.

 What if a student has put in a request to change their program of study and it is not yet processed?

-There are certain time periods when a student can change their program/major, typically at the end of one term and before the beginning of the next term.
-If you do not put in a request in accordance with these deadlines, your change to your program of study/major request may not be processed until the following term.
+There are certain time periods when a student can change their Major or Concentration, typically at the end of one term and before the beginning of the next term.
+If you do not put in a request in accordance with these deadlines, your change to your Major or Concentration request may not be processed until the following term.

 Payment for coursework will be disbursed as described below: